 Combined grade classroom pedagogy:

 Differentiation of learning is quickly becoming the key instructional strategy as modern education learns that whole group instruction often leaves two-thirds of the classroom either struggling or unchallenged.
 Combined grade classrooms make differentiation an instructional environment where all students are able to be engaged at their current level of achievement.
-In a combined grade classroom a teachers must identify learning groups and plot a trajectory of learning objectives for each.
-In a combined grade classroom these objectives may involves resources of a particular grade level, a text book, reading lists, etc. In this setting a student’s learning is much less likely to be constrained by the typical grade level span of achievement if they need instruction at a level outside this range—either above or below it.
-Differentiation in this setting has a teacher teaching in small group the majority of the time, following a typical subject based schedule of periods.
-During a typical period students will naturally participate in different modes of learning including receiving teacher lead instruction, working collaboratively with another or other students, or working independently.
+In a combined grade classroom teachers must identify learning groups and plot a trajectory of learning objectives for each.
+In a combined grade classroom these objectives may involve resources of a particular grade level, a textbook, reading lists, etc. In this setting, a student’s learning is much less likely to be constrained by the typical grade-level span of achievement if they need instruction at a level outside this range—either above or below it.
+Differentiation in this setting has a teacher teaching in a small group the majority of the time, following a typical subject-based schedule of periods.
+During a typical period, students will naturally participate in different modes of learning including receiving teacher lead instruction, working collaboratively with another or other students, or working independently.